Paul Gehring, MD

 Dr. Paul Gehring

 Dr. Paul Gehring moved to Tulsa in 1994 with his wife, Dr. Gena Gray.
-He originally practiced at an infertility clinic to pursue his interest in reproductive surgery.
+He initially practiced at an infertility clinic to pursue his interest in reproductive surgery.
 After three years, he missed doing all aspects of OB/GYN and joined a full-time OB/GYN practice where he held many administrative positions.
 He is beyond excited about starting OB/GYN Specialists of Tulsa, where he can utilize his practical knowledge to create the best possible patient experience.

 Through his wife’s pregnancies and deliveries, he felt the joys and fears of the pregnancy journey.
-During one pregnancy, his wife had a false positive test and he always remembers how that made them feel when he considers and interprets tests for his patients.
+During one pregnancy, his wife had a false positive test, and he always remembers how that made them feel when he considers and interprets tests for his patients.

 Dr. Gehring’s Specialties